 Elddis, together with its suppliers is continually undertaking extensive research into testing, remedial work procedures and materials such as sealants, adhesives, gaskets and tapes.
-Therefore, if for any reason your new motorhome is damaged or requires remedial work then only an Elddis Approved / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook should undertake such work
+If for any reason your new motorhome is damaged or requires remedial work then only an approved Elddis Retailer or Service Centre should undertake such work.